Viscose rugs have gained popularity in recent years. However, there are several reasons why you should never buy a viscose rug.

 Conclusion

-Viscose rugs are not a good choice for most households due their inability to be wet cleaned (did I mention viscose is not wet cleanable?), high maintenance requirements and potential environmental impact.
+Viscose rugs are not a good choice for most households due to their inability to be wet cleaned (did I mention viscose is not wet cleanable?), high maintenance requirements and potential environmental impact.